LesFarrell/File-Bundler/README.md

 The Premake configuration:

 - builds a 64-bit Windows GUI executable
-- compiles `file_bundler.c` together with the resource file
+- compiles `filebundler.c` together with the resource file
 - keeps `wWinMain()` as the Unicode entry point
 - links `cabinet`, `shell32`, `comdlg32`, `ole32`, and `user32`
 - tunes Release builds for smaller output